 Would you like to know more about the Catholic Church and its Teachings?
 Perhaps you might be thinking of becoming a Catholic and want to know how?

 St Alban’s Church, North Finchley has a group for adults which meets every Wednesday evening at 8pm in the Presbytery beginning on Wednesday 15th September.
 Why not come along to find out more?
-Just phone or email the parish to let us know you’re coming and if you wish, we can put you in touch with someone who can tell you what to expect and answer your questions.
+Or if you prefer, just phone or email the parish to let us know you’re coming and if you wish, we can put you in touch with someone who can tell you what to expect and answer your questions.

 You will be made very welcome.